chankl78/alpinenginxphp/README.md

 ## Installation of the Docker Container in computer

-#Step 1 - Build container
+#Step 1 - Build container with the dockerfile
   - You can change "alpine3.8" to any name you want
   - `docker build -t alpine3.8 .`